tsatria03/CookyCraze/docks/readme.txt

 Control plus M: Toggles the mute or unmute state of the currently selected buffer, if pressed.
 Control plus S: Saves your game progress, if pressed.
 Escape: Brings up a menu prompt that asks you if you want to quit the game or not, if pressed.

+Keyboard commands for the toy mania mini game
+Letter, Q: Announces how many gards you've killed, if pressed.
+Letter, E: Announces how many killable gards their are on the field, if pressed.
+Letter, F: Announces how many cars you've destroyed if pressed.
+Letter, J: Announces how many destroyable cars their are on the field, if pressed.
+Letter, H: Announces how much health you have, if pressed.
+Letter, L: Announces what level you're on, if pressed.
+Letter, Y: Announces how much time you've been playing the game for, if pressed.
+Letter, T: Announces how many toys you've collected, if pressed.
+Letter, O: Announces how many collectible toys their are on the field, if pressed.
+Letter, I: Announces how many keys you've collected, if pressed.
+Letter, U: Announces how many collectible keys their are on the field, if pressed.